 SJCERA, governed by the Board, is an independent government entity.
 SJCERA's annual financial statements are included in the County's financial reports as a pension trust fund.
+SJCERA is a component unit of the County.

 C. CASH EQUIVALENTS

 SJCERA's cash and short-term investments are managed by Northern Trust (NT) and the County Treasurer.